AI-powered processing of business documents

 Given the vast amount of data Google processes every day, DocAI has become very proficient in the accurate recognition of data in paper documents, across languages and formats.
 But DocAI is an engine, a platform, not an off-the-shelf solution.
 Google Cloud has left the development of practical business applications to its partners, and provides a complete set of APIs that allow software developers to embed or access the engine in other solutions.

 With its roots in enterprise resource planning and business process automation, Vanenburg – as an experienced Google Cloud partner – used its expertise to create a unique solution around DocAI to streamline and reduce the cost of processing paper documents.
-Vanenburg’s solution, called UnDoc, utilizes the full power of DocAI for accurate, automatic recognition and processing of paper documents, using a set of pre-trained parsers and templates.
-UnDoc adds a web-based user interface for monitoring the flow of documents, including the ability to ‘teach’ the DocAI engine whenever it does not recognize a data element on a page.
+Vanenburg’s solution, called Rappit Undoc, utilizes the full power of DocAI for accurate, automatic recognition and processing of paper documents, using a set of pre-trained parsers and templates.
+Rappit Undoc adds a web-based user interface for monitoring the flow of documents, including the ability to ‘teach’ the DocAI engine whenever it does not recognize a data element on a page.
 This enables DocAI to accurately recognize that data element on a similar document going forward.
-In addition, UnDoc enables the automated insertion of processed data into backend systems via APIs.
+In addition, Rappit Undoc enables the automated insertion of processed data into backend systems via APIs.

 Paper documents are here to stay, for the near foreseeable future.
 But it is no longer necessary to spend inordinate amounts of resources and money on the accurate processing of these documents.
 Instead, more time can be spent on value added tasks.